Capture user feedback on LLM responses

 ```

-* Express uncertainty on unclear or debatable topics
+Express uncertainty on unclear topics.
+Avoid speculation or personal opinions.""",

 ```